 This is the incredible story of Swami Prabhupada, who at 70 years of age boarded a cargo ship bound for America, carrying nothing but 40 Indian rupees in his pocket, a trunk load of books, and the mission to share the teachings of bhakti-yoga or Krishna consciousness with the Western world.

 He arrived in 1965 during the a time of intense turmoil and upheaval.
 Dissatisfied with materialism and disillusioned by hypocrisy, a whole generation of young people was challenging the very foundations upon which their society had been built.
 Along with the atmosphere of war, rioting, free love, drugs, and rock 'n' roll came people who were spiritual seekers, those who were looking for the answers to life's big questions.

-Swami Prabhupada was one of the early proponents of sustainable living, vegetarianism and the pioneer of today’s hugely popular, worldwide kirtan (mantra meditation) and bhakti yoga movement.
-His books have sold over 500 million copies in over 87 languages and there are now over 600 Hare Krishna Temples worldwide.
+Over the next decade, Swami Prabhupada would ignite a worldwide spiritual movement, which drew in hundreds of thousands of people.
+This included George Harrison who wrote the hit record, 'My Sweet Lord', that made 'Hare Krishna' a household phrase.
+Swami Prabhupada was one of the early proponents of sustainable living and vegetarianism, and was the pioneer of today’s hugely popular, worldwide kirtan and bhakti-yoga movement.
+Over 500 million copies of his books in over 87 languages have been sold and there are now over 600 Hare Krishna temples worldwide.
 Yet he is still largely unknown.